-On May 28, 2010, the Company acquired Gregory pursuant to the Agreement and Plan of Merger, dated May 7, 2010, from each of Kanders GMP Holdings, LLC and Schiller Gregory Investment Company, LLC, as the stockholders of Gregory (the "Gregory Stockholders").
-The sole member of Kanders GMP Holdings, LLC is Mr. Warren B. Kanders, the Company's Executive Chairman and a member of its Board of Directors, who continues to serve in such capacity.
+On May 28, 2010, the Company acquired Gregory pursuant to a certain Agreement and Plan of Merger, dated as of May 7, 2010, from each of Kanders GMP Holdings, LLC and Schiller Gregory Investment Company, LLC, as the stockholders of Gregory (the "Gregory Stockholders").
+Mr. Warren B. Kanders, the Company's Executive Chairman and a member of its Board of Directors, is a majority member and a trustee of the manager of Kanders GMP Holdings, LLC.
 The sole manager of Schiller Gregory Investment Company, LLC is Mr. Robert R. Schiller, the Company's Executive Vice Chairman and a member of its Board of Directors.
-In the acquisition of Gregory, the Company acquired all of the outstanding common stock of Gregory for an aggregate amount of approximately \$44.1 million (after closing adjustments of \$889,000 relating to debt repayments, working capital and equity plan allocation), payable to the Gregory Stockholders in proportion to their respective ownership interests of Gregory as follows: (i) the issuance of 2,419,490 unregistered shares of the Company's common stock to Kanders GMP Holdings, LLC and 1,256,429 unregistered shares of the Company's common stock to Schiller Gregory Investment Company, LLC, and (ii) the issuance by the Company of 5% seven year subordinated promissory notes in the aggregate principal amount of \$14,516,945 to Kanders GMP Holdings, LLC and in the aggregate principal amount of \$7,538,578 to Schiller Gregory Investment Company, LLC.
+In the acquisition of Gregory, the Company acquired all of the outstanding common stock of Gregory for an aggregate amount of approximately \$44,100,000 (after closing adjustments of \$889,000 relating to debt repayments, working capital and equity plan allocation), payable to the Gregory Stockholders in proportion to their respective ownership interests of Gregory as follows: (i) the issuance of 2,419,490 unregistered shares of the Company's common stock to Kanders GMP Holdings, LLC and 1,256,429 unregistered shares of the Company's common stock to Schiller Gregory Investment Company, LLC, and (ii) the issuance by the Company of Merger Consideration Subordinated Notes in the aggregate principal amount of \$14,516,945 to Kanders GMP Holdings, LLC and in the aggregate principal amount of \$7,538,578 to Schiller Gregory Investment Company, LLC.
+The principal amounts due under the outstanding Merger Consideration Subordinated Notes are due and payable on May 28, 2017 and are prepayable by the Company at anytime.
+Interest accrues on the principal amount of the outstanding Merger Consideration Subordinated Notes at the rate of 5% per annum and are payable quarterly in cash.
 The acquisition of Gregory was approved by a special committee comprised of independent directors of the Company's Board of Directors and the merger consideration payable to the Gregory Stockholders was confirmed to be fair to the Company's stockholders from a financial point of view by a fairness opinion received from Ladenburg Thalmann & Co., Inc.